An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 www.hemmings.com Standard reference source.

 www.lov2xlr8.no Classic car literature.
-(URL means "Love To Accelerate...Norway.)
+(URL means "Love To Accelerate...Norway")

 www.oldcarmanual.com Sales brochures, owners manuals.